michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-10-24-tesla-income-limit.md

 exclusion, this exclusion should be added back for the clean vehicle credit evaluation.

+In addition to the income restrictions, the vehicle must also meet certain qualifications.
+Please visit [this link][qualify] to determine if your model is eligible, and double check with your seller.

 It's also crucial to note that the credit is "nonrefundable".
 This means it can only reduce your tax liability for the year.
 Whether you owe tax or receive a refund on your tax return is immaterial.
 For a detailed explanation of